josefs/Gradualizer/README.md

 * It works with the existsing type specs syntax in Erlang.
 * Without any type specs, no static typing happens.

-  When adding type specs the program becomes more statically typed.
+  When type specs are added the program the program is checked against these specs statically.
+The more type specs, the more static typing.